sextonemmett/MIMIC-machine-learning-projects/README.md

-# Computational and Deep Learning projects
+# MIMIC machine learning projects
 This repository contains scripts for two projects related to predicting patient outcome data using real hospital data.

 - Project 1 focuses on predicting whether a patient will die based on their demographics and vitals using KNN and SVC